 - The handlebar itself can also dampen vibrations.

-- And it's okay on the MTB to use grips with wings that support the hand.
+- And it's also okay on the MTB to use grips with wings that support the hand.

 Numb hands on bike tours